Gender Artifacts in Visual Datasets: Conclusion

-\smallsec{Top objects contributing to gender prediction} Next, we turn to analyzing the role of specific objects leading to images of different genders having different distributions.
-We train a logistic regression model using one-hot encodings of annotated objects in an image as input\footnote{This model is trained with L1 regularization and a liblinear solver.}.
-For COCO, there are 80 objects chosen by dataset creators as a representative set of all categories, relevant to practical applications, and occur with high enough frequency~\cite{lin2014microsoft}.
-For OpenImages, there are 599 objects, but explicitly gendered objects (i.e., \texttt{woman}, \texttt{man}, \texttt{girl}, and \texttt{boy}) were removed before training the classifier~\cite{kuznetsova2020open}.
-The model achieves an AUC of $75.4\%$ on COCO and $63.3\%$ on OpenImages.
-The performance of the OpenImages classifier is significantly lower than that of COCO; we suspect this is attributable to the difference in annotated objects in the train and test distribution (the OpenImages test set had an average of 7.7 object instances annotated per image while the training set had an average of 3.7)\footnote{This discrepancy comes from the fact that the OpenImages dataset creators generated labels more densely in the validation and test splits than in the train split~\cite{kuznetsova2020open}.}.
+The model achieves an AUC of $75.4\%$ on COCO (Fig.~\ref{fig:logreg_removeobjs}) and $63.3\%$ on OpenImages.
+The performance of the OpenImages classifier is significantly lower than that of COCO; this may be attributable to the difference in annotated objects in the train and test distribution (the OpenImages test set has an average of 7.7 object instances annotated per image while the training set has an average of 3.7).\footnote{OpenImages dataset creators generated denser labels for the validation and test splits than for the train split~\cite{kuznetsova2020open}.}